92pablocosta/92pablocosta/README.md

 I know, not impressive but I'm working on that!

-If you need to reach me for any reason (but specially to give me a job lol) you can find my social media right
+If you need to reach me for any reason (but specially to give me a job lol) you can find my social media on the left side of this profile.
-<<there

 Come and say hi!

 ![getting_there](https://github.com/92pablocosta/gifsforgeeks/blob/main/9d2f6243730353.57fad60c77cfd.gif?raw=true)